in

 • Foot Ulcers:

-Some foot disorders are more likely to occur if there is nerve damage in the feet or insufficient blood supply to the feet.
+Some foot disorders are more likely to occur if there is nerve damage in the feet or an insufficient blood supply to the feet.

-Blisters and wounds can develop which may not heal.
+Blisters and wounds can develop, which may not heal.
 Toe, foot, or limb removal may be necessary for the treatment of certain infections (amputation).

 The neuropathic foot is also at risk of developing microfracture and a deformed foot, called Charcot’s joint.